LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 {% math %}
 \mathbb{E}\left[A\right] \;=\; \frac{\pi_{0}^{2} + \pi_{1}^{2}}{2} \,+\, 2\,\pi_{0}\,\pi_{1}\,\textrm{AUROC}.
 {% endmath %}
 The expectation values in the last three equations are over an ensemble of classifiers with operating points that are randomly drawn from the distribution of scores of the population of interest.
-Hence, the equations show how the AUROC aggregates classifier performance information in a way that's independent of prevalence and operating point (see also [this answer](https://www.quora.com/Machine-Learning-What-is-an-intuitive-explanation-of-AUC/answer/Peter-Flach) by Peter Flach on Quora).
+Hence, these equations show how the AUROC aggregates classifier performance information in a way that's independent of prevalence and operating point (see also [this answer](https://www.quora.com/Machine-Learning-What-is-an-intuitive-explanation-of-AUC/answer/Peter-Flach) by Peter Flach on Quora).

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="LikelihoodRatios"></a>
-## Likelihood ratios
+## 5. Likelihood ratios
 In some fields it is customary to work with ratios of probabilities rather than with the probabilities themselves.
 Thus one defines:

 - The **positive likelihood ratio**: {% m %}{\rm lr+} \equiv \frac{p(\ell_{1}\mid\lambda_{1})}{p(\ell_{0}\mid\lambda_{1})} = \frac{S_{e}}{1-S_{e}}{% em %}, which represents the odds of a positive label if the true class is positive (in medical statistics for example, this would be the odds of a positive test if patient has the disease).